pwnrao/yo_hip_service/README.md

 # yo hip service

 # Run
+   This service allows user to choose theme based music service upon which user will be provided with curated playlists as spotify deep link.

    For a successful run, launch render.py, myFlask.py, yo_callback.py in the background.
 Run <python myspotify.py 1210795004> to populate the playlist database.
 Now yo to the YOLATESTSONGS channel and see the Magic happen.

 # Codebase